castai/docs/docs/getting-started/create-cluster.md

+---
+description: Want to create a new Kubernetes cluster in CAST AI?
+Take a look here to learn more about cluster details and configuration.
+---

 # 2. Create cluster

 Once you [add cloud credentials](../getting-started/credentials/credentials-overview.md) - you are ready to create a cluster.
 In the cluster creation window you will have a few options to lay a base foundation for your cluster, which we will be able to further customize to your needs once a cluster is up and running.